-I fell in love with England, and decided to attend university in the UK.
+I fell in love with England and decided to attend university in the UK, in Richmond, Surrey.
 While on break from studying, I was able to take advantage of my proximity to the rest of Europe.

-After I came back home from living abroad, I found a nice office job that paid the bills, but all I could think about was traveling.
-I saved every penny and every vacation day that I could and went back to Europe the moment I could (just barely) afford it.
+After college, I came home and found a nice office job that paid the bills—but all I could think about was traveling.
+I saved every penny and every vacation day I could and went back to Europe the moment I was able to (just barely) afford it.

-Fast forward two years, and a good friend who had moved out to Arizona called me one day.
-“You have to move out here”, he said.
-“I’ve been working in customer service for an airline, and they’re hiring flight attendants.
-This is the perfect job for you.”
+Fast forward two years and a good friend who had moved out to Arizona called me one day.
+“You have to move out here, right now,” he said.

 When my daughter was little, she would complain to me that I had been all over the world, and she hadn’t been anywhere.
 I would list off the countries that she had visited “when she was in my tummy”.
 For some reason, that never counted—in her opinion.